 Beginning a family or adding to an existing one can be a wonderful and rewarding experience.
 Many people grow their families by adopting a child.
-If you are curious about the decision to adopt, the adoption process, or some of the legal issues surrounding adoption, this article is a good place to start.
-Here is some brief background information on adoption.
+If you're curious about the decision to adopt, the adoption process, or some of the legal issues surrounding adoption, this article is a good place to start.
+Read on to find some brief background information on adoption.

 Deciding to Adopt a Child